2022 FL Governor Race

 The 2022 Florida gubernatorial election was held on November 8, 2022, to elect the governor of Florida, alongside other state and local elections.
 Incumbent Republican Party governor Ron DeSantis won re-election in a landslide[1][2] and defeated the Democratic Party nominee, former U.S. representative Charlie Crist, who previously served as governor of Florida from 2007 to 2011 as a Republican and later as an Independent.
 No Democrat has been elected governor of Florida since 1994.[3][4][5]

 Significantly, Crist's 40% performance was the worst for a Democratic nominee for governor of Florida since 1916.
 Republicans won the other statewide races by double digits; this is the first time since the end of Reconstruction that Democrats do not hold at least one of the statewide positions.
 DeSantis also made large gains among Hispanic voters, becoming the first Republican in decades to win a majority of those voters.[6][7]
-He also had a major fundraising advantage over Crist, setting an all time record for a gubernatorial candidate.[8]
+He also had a major fundraising advantage over Crist, setting an all-time record for a gubernatorial candidate.[8]

 Some analysts believe that this election indicates that Florida has transitioned from being a Republican-leaning swing state into a reliable red state.[9][10]